coverclock/com-diag-codex/README.md

     make depend
     make

-If you want to use BoringSSL 1.1.0, which is the current version of Google's fork of OpenSSL, clone and build it.
+If you want to build BoringSSL 1.1.0, which is the current version of Google's fork of OpenSSL, use the commands below.

     cd
     mkdir -p src